httpchat/httpchat.github.io/index.md

 A moment passed.
 Then another.
 Uncertain of the situation (and worried about my coffee) I carefully peaked over the edge of the cup. `IM͟M̶U̵T͝A͘BLE ṔERSIS͡TENT DAT̸A̡ ͏S̀T͠RÚC̀ --` \<FUMP>.
 The plastic plate fit nicely on the forfeited coffee cup.

 Satisfied I smiled, the silence my reward.
-Now where as I with the CRUD app?
+Now where was I with the CRUD app?

 `no̶͘oo ͝͠d̴͢oņ'̕͟҉t͢ ̵ù̵̴p̸̧̛d̨á̷t̵͞͝ȩ ́i͠n͟ ͏p̧l͠҉a͜͜a͢a̶̶á͢c҉e` the muffled sound came from the wet prison, now oddly glowing green.